Vectorredz/cs32-mp1/DETAILS.md

 #### Struct: `SkipList`
 Represents the main overarching list for this ADT.
-Represents the main overarching list for this ADT.
 The bottommost level or the commonly known as the **Level 0** of the `SkipList` is just a `Linked-list` where in our use-case is a `Doubly-linked list`.
 In addition, **Level 0** contains all elements in the `SkipList` while the succeeding levels above it is the subset of the elements found in **Level 0** varying dependent on the probability `p`.

 #### Struct: `SkipNode`
 Represents the connected elements in the `SkipList`.
 Each `SkipNode` has `left` pointer that references to the previous **existing node**, if there is no node in the left side then it will be connected to the `headSentinel` instead.
 Its `right` pointer points to the `next` **existing node**, if no node then it will be connected to the `tailSentinel` instead.
-Represents the connected elements in the `SkipList`.
-Each `SkipNode` has `left` pointer that references to the previous **existing node**, if there is no node in the left side then it will be connected to the `headSentinel` instead.
-Its `right` pointer points to the `next` **existing node**, if no node then it will be connected to the `tailSentinel` instead.
 It also has `below` pointer that points to the **existing node** beneath it.\
-Moreover, since the sentinels, `headSentinel` and `tailSentinel` are also `SkipNodes` there is an additional field `bool:` `isSentinel` that is set `false` if it is not pertaining to the sentinels and `true` otherwise.
 Moreover, since the sentinels, `headSentinel` and `tailSentinel` are also `SkipNodes` there is an additional field `bool:` `isSentinel` that is set `false` if it is not pertaining to the sentinels and `true` otherwise.
 Lastly, each `SkipNode` have `DATA` field that stores the value of the node, and `LENGTH` field `width` that acts as the offset from left to right.